BS112-4-AU-CO:

 The aim of this module is:

-By the end of this module, students will be expected to be able to:
+On successful completion of this module, students should be able to:

-- Describe the major types of marine communities, the major types of organisms that inhabit these communities and the roles that these organisms play in the marine environment.
+- Describe the major types of marine communities, the major types of organisms that inhabit these communities and the roles that these organisms play in the marine environment;

-- Demonstrate an understanding of the physical and chemical characteristics and processes within the marine environment.
+- Demonstrate an understanding of the physical and chemical characteristics and processes within the marine environment;

-- Describe the effects of these physical characteristics and processes on the distribution, abundance and productivity of marine organisms.
+- Describe the effects of these physical characteristics and processes on the distribution, abundance and productivity of marine organisms;

-- Describe key biogeochemical cycling and their importance in the environment.
+- Describe key biogeochemical cycling and their importance in the environment;

-- Describe how human activities are affecting the marine environment, both directly and indirectly.
+- Describe how human activities are affecting the marine environment, both directly and indirectly;

 - Demonstrate understanding of key scientific measurement concepts and carry out, analyse and present competently basic aquatic physical, chemical, biological measurements and observations.